Minnie Jewel Black passed away on Saturday January 18, 2020 at the age of 90.

 Visitation will be Monday, January 20, 2020 at O’Bryant-O’Keefe Funeral Home in Pascagoula from 6-8 pm.
 Funeral Service will be Tuesday, January 21 at New Ireland Baptist Church in Union, MS at 1:30pm with visitation one hour prior.
 Burial will in the New Ireland Baptist Church Cemetery.
 Condolences may be expressed online at www.obryantokeefe.com

-To send flowers to Minnie Jewel Black's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Minnie Jewel Black, please visit our floral store.